Quantum Optical Electron Pulse Shaper

-The presented scheme is practically limited by three main factors.
-Firstly, the spectral and temporal properties of the optical pulses that can be realistically achieved with current shaping technologies.
-Secondly, we need to consider the phase-matching conditions of the chosen light-electron interaction over the broad spectrum of the optical pulse.
-Lastly, the available trajectory length within the electron microscope column determines the central energy of the electrons that will be used and the specific shape of the optical pulse.

-State-of-the-art light shapers enable precise control over the spectral phase of laser pulses.
-Our method requires broadband optical pulses with an energy bandwidth of about 0.5 eV to allow straightforward shaping through the introduction of GDD and third-order dispersion TOD.
+\textit{Discussion---}State-of-the-art light shapers enable precise control over the spectral phase of laser pulses.
+Our method requires broadband optical pulses with an energy bandwidth of about 0.5 eV to allow straightforward shaping through the introduction of GDD and TOD.
 More complex pulse shaping—such as that needed for generating periodic pulse trains—demands a light shaper with both high spectral resolution and sufficient bandwidth.
-For instance, a shaper with 300 pixels and a bandwidth of 0.7 eV centered around 1.2 eV is expected to produce a pulse closely matching the ideal case.
-For further details, see Supplementary Material.
+For instance, a shaper with 100 pixels and a bandwidth of 0.7 eV centered around 1.2 eV is already expected to produce a pulse sufficient for the application.
+For further details, see Supplementary Material, Section II. \cite{SM}.

-In the main text, we approximate the coupling parameter $g(\omega)$ as constant over the bandwidth of the light pulse.
-In reality, the spectral dependence of $g(\omega)$ must be taken into account, and it may be necessary to adjust $I(\omega)$ to achieve the desired temporal profile of the generated sidebands.
+We need to consider the phase-matching conditions of the chosen light-electron interaction over the broad spectrum of the optical pulse.
+In the presented simulation results, we approximate the coupling parameter $g(\omega)$ as constant over the bandwidth of the light pulse (see derivation in SM, Section I. \cite{SM}).
+In reality, the spectral dependence of $g(\omega)$ must be taken into account, and it may be necessary to adjust $I(\omega)$ to achieve the desired temporal probability profile of the generated sidebands.
 Furthermore, we do not address the effects of transverse momentum transfer during the interaction, which are expected to introduce additional nonlinear chirp due to the unequal trajectory lengths associated with different energies within the sidebands.
 However, we note that this effect can be mitigated by iteratively shaping the optical field to also compensate for electron delays arising from transverse effects.

-Additional temporal broadening can arise from the fact that, in a focused beam, some electrons must traverse longer paths.
-This effect can be compensated by slightly defocusing the optical field at the membrane in the interaction plane.
-The phase curvature of the focused beam can then be used to counteract the trajectory length differences of the electrons. \\
+Additional temporal broadening can arise from the fact that, in a focused beam, the length of the electron trajectory depends on the propagation angle.
+This effect can be compensated for by spatio-temporal shaping of the envelope of the driving laser pulse, e.g., by introducing a spherical aberration to the beam leading to a curvature of the envelope in the focal plane.\\